swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Here, the following should be noted:

 * the `setup-runner` job creates a self-hosted GPU runner.
+* the `train-report-publish-and-deploy` job is separated into `train-report` and `publish-and-deploy`.
-* the `train-report-publish-and-deploy` job run the DVC pipeline and reports the results back to the pull request.
+* the `train-report` job runs on the self-hosted GPU runner and creates the model artifact.
+* the `publish-and-deploy` runs on main runner and containerizes and deploys the models artifact.
 * the `cleanup-runner` job deletes the self-hosted GPU runner.

 Check the differences with Git to validate the changes.